 Program Features

-Ceramic BFA students will be introduced to a range of possibilities in forming and firing technologies.
-Working at beginning, intermediate and advanced levels, BFA students help to create and represent the studio community, with opportunities to take courses with ceramic graduate students on kiln building, glaze and clay body chemistry, and ceramics history.
-Through leadership and studio tech responsibilities we prepare our BFA students for artist residencies, assistantships, apprenticeships and internships leading to a professional career or graduate study.
+Undergraduate students in Ceramics will be introduced to a range of possibilities in forming and firing technologies that include both pottery making and sculptural work in clay.
+Undergraduate students can take specialty courses alongside Ceramics graduate students in kiln building, clay and glaze formulation, and the history of ceramics.
+With rigorous classes, ample exhibition opportunities, and studio tech responsibilities, we prepare our BFA students for artist residencies, assistantships, apprenticeships, post-baccalaureate programs, and internships leading to a professional career or graduate study.

 Inspiring, Comprehensive Facilities

-Located in Richards Hall, ceramics facilities include an indoor electric kiln room, a covered outdoor kiln pad, a glaze mixing kitchen, a well-ventilated clay mixing room and an organized tool and maintenance area.
+Located in Richards Hall, ceramics facilities include an indoor electric kiln room, a covered outdoor kiln pad, a glaze mixing kitchen, a well-ventilated clay mixing room, an organized tool and maintenance area and the “Boneyard” a collection of objects made by thirty years of visiting artists in Ceramics.
 Classes are held in spacious hand-building and wheel-throwing studios with dedicated space for advanced undergraduate students.

 Prestigious Visiting Artists